Defamation / Reputation

 In January and February 2014, various British newspapers published articles making allegations against Lachaux in respect of his conduct towards Afsana during the marriage and in the course of the divorce and custody proceedings.
 In December 2014, Lachaux brought libel actions against the Independent and the Evening Standard and in January 2015 against the i.
 The content of these articles mainly discussed Mr. Lachaux’s abusive and violent behaviour towards his wife during their marriage, his attempt at hiding Louis’s passport to prevent Afsana from removing Louis from the UAE, and his use of the UAE laws to deprive her of custody and contact with her son.
 The articles further mentioned how he callously and without justification took Louis out of her possession and then falsely accused her of abducting him.

 Lachaux brought defamation proceedings against the newspapers in the UK High Court.
 In a meaning hearing, Judge Eady held that the Independent article had eight defamatory meanings and the article in the Evening Standard had twelve defamatory meanings.
 Judge Warby presided over the High Court hearing into the question of whether the articles had caused “serious harm.”
-Before Judge Warby, the newspapers argued that the articles were not defamatory because they did not meet the threshold of “seriousness” as set out in section of the Defamation Act, 2013.
+Before Judge Warby, the newspapers argued that the articles were not defamatory because they did not meet the threshold of “seriousness” as set out in section of the Defamation Act, 2013 (Act).
 The High Court held that the articles did involve publication of defamatory statements which had caused or were likely to cause serious harm.
 The newspapers appealed to the Court of Appeal which upheld the High Court’s decision, finding that the articles had caused serious harm to Lachaux.

 The newspapers then appealed to the Supreme Court.

 Lord Sumption delivered the unanimous judgment of the Supreme Court.
-The central issue before the court was the interpretation of the requirement in the 2013 Defamation Act that “a statement was not to be regarded as defamatory unless it had caused or was likely to cause “serious harm” to the claimant’s reputation.” [para.
+The central issue before the court was the interpretation of the harm requirement in the 2013 Defamation Act that “a statement was not to be regarded as defamatory unless it had caused or was likely to cause “serious harm” to the claimant’s reputation.” [para.
 1]

-Lachaux argued that the Defamation Act did not affect the common law presumption of general damage and the rule that the “cause of action is made out if the statement complained of is inherently injurious or … it has a “tendency” to injure the claimant’s reputation.” [para.
+Lachaux argued that the Defamation Act did not affect the common law presumption of general damage or the rule that the “cause of action is made out if the statement complained of is inherently injurious or … it has a “tendency” to injure the claimant’s reputation.” [para.
 11]

 The newspapers argued that the Act introduced an additional condition of serious harm to the requirement that the words must be inherently injurious.